ngrok/ngrok-docs/docs/guides/device-gateway/sdk.md

 ## Configure the sample agent

-The sample application uses the ngrok Python SDK to embed connectivity directly into the application rather than using the standalone ngrok agent, the CLI, or the ngrok Operator.
+The sample application uses the ngrok Python SDK to embed connectivity directly into the application rather than using the standalone ngrok agent, the CLI, or the ngrok Kubernetes Operator.
 It serves a local REST API you can use to create, delete, and list tunnels.

 ### Clone the repo

-Clone [this sample application](https://github.com/ngrok-samples/ngrok-iot-agent) on the device or device gateway you wish to connect to.
+Clone [the ngrok-samples/ngrok-python-iot-agent repo](https://github.com/ngrok-samples/ngrok-python-iot-agent) on the device or device gateway you wish to connect to.

 ### Create and activate a virtual environment